kevin-gwyrdh/KanbanTxt/README.md

 # KanbanTxt

 This is a lovely editor.
 This fork is for my hacks on the script to work it work better for me.
+It uses KrisNumber24 base and most of draghan changes plus my own tinkering

 A light todo.txt editor that display the to do list as a kanban board.
 See [here](https://github.com/todotxt/todo.txt) for a detailed description of the todo.txt format.